Fast and Provable Tensor Robust Principal Component Analysis via Scaled Gradient Descent: Main results

 Fortunately, the proposed ScaledGD algorithm (cf.~Algorithm \ref{alg:tensor_RPCA}) provably recovers the ground truth tensor---as long as the fraction of corruptions is not too large---with proper choices of the tuning parameters, as captured in following theorem. \begin{theorem} Let $\bcY = \bcX_\star + \bcS_\star \in \RR^{n_1 \times n_2 \times n_3}$, where $\bcX_\star$ is $\mu$-incoherent with multilinear rank $\br = (r_1, r_2, r_3)$, and $\bcS_\star$ is $\alpha$-sparse.
 Suppose that the threshold values $\{\zeta_k\}_{k=0}^\infty$ obey that $ \norm{\bcX_\star}_\infty \leq \zeta_0 \leq 2 \norm{\bcX_\star}_\infty$ and $\zeta_{t+1} = \rho \zeta_{t}$, $t\geq 1$, for some properly tuned $\zeta_1: = 8 \sqrt{\frac{\mu^3 r_1 r_2 r_3}{n_1 n_2 n_3}} \sigma_{\min}(\bcX_\star) $ and $\frac{1}{7} \leq \eta \leq \frac{1}{4}$, where $\rho = 1-0.45\eta$.
 Then, the iterates $\bcX_t = \big(\bU_t^{(1)}, \bU_t^{(2)}, \bU_t^{(3)} \big) \bcdot \bcG_t$ satisfy

 for all $t\geq 0$, as long as the level of corruptions obeys $\alpha \leq \frac{c_0}{\mu^2 r_1 r_2 r_3 \kappa}$ for some sufficiently small $c_0>0$. \end{theorem}

 The value of $\rho$ was selected to simplify the proof and should not be taken as an optimal convergence rate.
 In a nutshell, Theorem \ref{main} has the following immediate consequences: \begin{itemize} \item \textbf{Exact recovery.} Upon appropriate choices of the parameters, if the level of corruptions $\alpha$ is small enough, i.e. not exceeding the order of $\frac{1}{\mu^2 r_1 r_2 r_3 \kappa}$, we can ensure that the proposed Algorithm \ref{alg:tensor_RPCA} exactly recovers the ground truth tensor $\bcX_\star$ even when the gross corruptions are arbitrary and adversarial.
-As mentioned earlier, our result significantly enlarges the range of allowable corruption levels for exact recovery, compared with the prior art established in \cite{cai2021generalized}.
+As mentioned earlier, our result significantly enlarges the range of allowable corruption levels for exact recovery when the outliers are evenly distributed across the fibers, compared with the prior art established in \cite{cai2021generalized}.

 \item \textbf{Constant linear rate of convergence.} The proposed ScaledGD algorithm (cf.~Algorithm \ref{alg:tensor_RPCA}) finds the ground truth tensor at a {\em constant} linear rate, which is independent of the condition number, from a carefully designed spectral initialization.
 Consequently, the proposed ScaledGD algorithm inherits the computational robustness against ill-conditioning as \cite{tong2021scaling}, even in the presence of gross outliers, as long as the thresholding operations are properly carried out.